Percent Grade to Degrees Calculator

 • Creating a quick table of common degrees, percent grade, and slope interpretation values before moving into a professional design workflow.

 Percent grade describes slope magnitude and does not include surface condition, traction, drainage, or route safety.
-These percent grade to degrees calculations are useful for planning, learning, and visual checks.
+These result calculations are useful for planning, learning, and visual checks.
 For construction, accessibility compliance, structural work, or safety-critical decisions involving a 12 percent grade, verify measurements with local codes and a qualified professional.

-The percent grade to degrees runs in your browser.
-Numbers entered in the percent grade to degrees form are calculated on the page, and normal use does not require an account, upload, or server-side project file.
+The calculator runs in your browser.
+Numbers entered in the conversion form are calculated on the page, and normal use does not require an account, upload, or server-side project file.

 Frequently Asked Questions

-What inputs do I need for the percent grade to degrees?
+For a stated percent grade, what inputs do I need for the calculation?

 Use the values named in the form for percent grade or angle degrees.
-Depending on the percent grade to degrees, that may mean rise, run, degrees, percent grade, pitch, ratio, radians, or a single angle.
+Depending on the result, that may mean rise, run, degrees, percent grade, pitch, ratio, radians, or a single angle.
 The page explains invalid entries so degrees, percent grade, and slope interpretation is not presented as reliable when the input is incomplete.

-The percent grade to degrees uses the trigonometry relationship that matches degrees, percent grade, and slope interpretation.
+The conversion form uses the trigonometry relationship that matches degrees, percent grade, and slope interpretation.
 Rise divided by run gives slope, arctangent converts slope to degrees, and tangent converts degrees back to percent grade, roof pitch, or ratio values when those formats apply to a 12 percent grade.

-How does percent grade to degrees help with a 12 percent grade?
+How does calculation help with a 12 percent grade?

-Yes, the percent grade to degrees is useful for a 12 percent grade when the source measurements are reliable.
+Yes, the result is useful for a 12 percent grade when the source measurements are reliable.
 If the value comes from a photo, plan, or screenshot, combine this calculator with a visual measurement page and record the uncertainty before using degrees, percent grade, and slope interpretation.

 Why does degrees, percent grade, and slope interpretation need context?

 The same angle can be described in several formats.
 A degree value, percent grade, 1:n ratio, radians, and roof pitch can represent related geometry, but a driveway slope and a ramp design note emphasize different trade, classroom, or documentation contexts.
-The percent grade to degrees keeps those formats near the same result.
+The calculator keeps those formats near the same result.

-The percent grade to degrees blocks entries that would make degrees, percent grade, and slope interpretation meaningless, such as zero run for slope calculations or angles outside the expected range.
+The calculation blocks entries that would make degrees, percent grade, and slope interpretation meaningless, such as zero run for slope calculations or angles outside the expected range.
 Negative values are avoided on construction-style pages because direction should be documented separately from magnitude.

-No. The percent grade to degrees is for planning, learning, and review.
+No. The calculator is for planning, learning, and review.
 Codes, tolerances, surfaces, landings, fasteners, accessibility rules, and site conditions can matter, so final a 12 percent grade decisions should be checked against local requirements and qualified professionals.